jrcain-usgs/asc-public-docs/docs/getting-started/csm-stack/usgscsm-wasm-bindings.md

 ## Setup

-Wait for usgscsm() to load, thin load the module.
+Wait for usgscsm() to load, then load the module.

 ??? example "Plain HTML"